No water, power or internet -- only euphoria in newly liberated Kherson – KION546

 No water, power or internet — only euphoria in newly liberated Kherson

-For months, residents of the Ukrainian city of Kherson have been living under brutal Russian occupation.
-But on Friday, Ukrainian forces swept into the city Friday and Russian troops retreated to the east.
+For eight months, residents of the Ukrainian city of Kherson have been living under brutal Russian occupation.
+But on Friday, Ukrainian forces swept into the city and Russian troops retreated to the east.

 The residents have no water, no internet connection and little power.
 But as a CNN crew entered the city on Saturday, the mood was euphoric.

-As the crew filmed live in Kherson’s central square, some sang the national anthem while others shouted “Slava Ukrayini!” — glory to Ukraine, a patriotic greeting.
+As the crew filmed live in Kherson’s central square, some in the crowd of locals sang the national anthem while others shouted “Slava Ukrayini!” — glory to Ukraine, a patriotic greeting.

 “We feel free, we are not slaves, we are Ukrainians,” resident Olga told CNN.